Claire-Fisher/Donofy/TESTING.md

 * Action:
   * Added a friendlier message with site styling, and a helpful anchor directing them to their My Donofy section.
 ***
+### Checkout-Donate Page: Manual Testing
+***
+**TEST NAME**
+* Expected:
+  * If donation total = 0, give user an error message and send back to index page.
+  * Donate page shows current SAVED donation preferences with correct info.
+  * If no user personal details saved, donation form will show generic placeholders in all fields.
+  * If user personal details save, donation form will prepopulate form with their data.
+  * Form fields left blank.
+Expect donation attempt to halt and error message display to the user.
+  * Form validation on email, phone number, and card payments.
+* Testing:
+  * Set and saved a zero subscription in My Donofy, navigated to Donate page.
+  * Set and saved some different values, for varying number of charities.
+Navigated to the Donate page.
+  * Cleared all personal data from user, inspected Donate page.
+  * Saved full profile info in My Details for the current user.
+Inspected the Donate page.
+  * Tried a blank entry for each field in turn and tried to submit the form.
+  * Entered invalid data for each field in turn.
+Tried to submit the form.
+* Result:
+  * Site behaved as expected, error message and redirect to index page.
+  * Donate page behaved as expected and showed the correct data.
+  * Placeholders displaying as expected.
+  * Donation form prepopulated as expected.
+Except for email since this was removed as part of profile manual testing.
+  * All strictly required fields behaved as expected.
+Form submitted with option data blank.
+  * Invalid email, phone and card payments halted the donation as expected.
+Error message appeared.
+* Action:
+  * None.
+Email autofill included in Future Bug Fixes list.
+***
+### Checkout-Success Page: Manual Testing
+***
 **TEST NAME**
 * Expected:
   *